sajoy/kumquat-timer/README.md

 - As a user I want to be able to cancel a timer.
 - As a user I want to be able to see all the timers I've saved.
 - As a user I want to name my timer.
+- As a user I want to be notified in some way when the timer is done.